Together, Reducing Fraud Worldwide

 Benefits of the CFE Credential

 According to the International Professional Practices Framework (IPPF), the internal audit activity must evaluate the potential for the occurrence of fraud and how the organization manages fraud risk.
 The CFE credential provides Internal Auditors with the knowledge and skills needed to perform this function when evaluating accounting systems, determining the degree of organizational fraud risk and following up on fraud indicators.
 Internal Auditors who are also CFEs are uniquely equipped to ensure that the proper controls are in place to successfully mitigate fraud.
 Although management and the Board are ultimately responsible for fraud deterrence, Internal Auditors can assist management by determining whether the organization has adequate internal controls and fosters an adequate control environment.
 The CFE credential is preferred by many employers, and Internal Auditors who have earned it are looked to as leading experts in the field.
-The ACFE’s global salary study found that CFEs earn a 19.5 percent income premium over their peers without the credential, which demonstrates the value employers place on the credential.
-The study also provides valuable information and comparisons helpful to all anti-fraud professionals in benchmarking their compensation levels and career growth.
-The training, fraud resources and continuing education provided by the ACFE will help in any stage of your career path.
-Refer to the Compensation section below for more information about the compensation ranges for Internal Auditors.

 Job Types